Food & Cooking

 Every region of France has its visual and cultural identity but, more importantly for any gourmet, its gustative peculiarities.

-From oceanic Brittany to Mediterranean Provence, even the most seemingly simple dishes conceal secrets and know-how that are being uncovered for you by young promising chefs.
+From oceanic Brittany to Mediterranean Provence, even the most seemingly simple dishes conceal secrets and know-how that are being uncovered by young promising chefs.

 The travel diary of a starred chef

 This film invites us to discover Japan guided by Guy Martin, a Michelin-starred chef and great ambassador of French gastronomy.

 From Tokyo to the southernmost island of the archipelago, Kyushu, he extols the local culinary specialities, the beauty of the landscapes and the richness of Japanese culture.

 This series introduces a variety of bars and restaurants in the Kansai region in Japan, from the hottest gourmet spots to small back-alley diners.

 This on-going show is a where-to-eat guide for tourists, showcasing dishes and food that never fail to wet your appetite.

 MARAE KAI MASTERS [30x26’]

 Marae Kai Masters is a competitive cooking show from New Zealand, following eight teams from the top to the bottom of the North Island as they battle it out in a series of culinary challenges.